StevenTammen/StevenTammen.github.io/README.md

 This site is hosted on GitHub Pages in this repository.
 Because this is a so called "user pages site" (rather than a project site), it is hosted at steventammen.github.io (rather than steventammen.github.io/project-name).

 ### Custom Domain
 I have opted to use steventammen.com as a custom domain instead of sticking with steventammen.github.io.
 Because I'm using Cloudflare as my DNS, I have acces to [CNAME flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/), which basically means I can use this apex domain bare without worrying about changes in GitHub Pages' server IP addresses.
-I've opted to go the non-www route because I think it looks cleaner and because I have no need of cookie separation on subdomains.
+I've opted to go the non-www route because it means less typing over time, because it is more legible and speakable, and because I have no need of cookie separation on subdomains.

 ### Content Delivery Network (CDN)
 Rather than sticking with Github Pages' CDN ([Fastly](https://www.fastly.com/)), this site uses [Cloudflare's CDN](https://www.cloudflare.com/features-cdn/).
 One of the main reasons for this is that Cloudflare offers a way to purge the CDN cache when you update pages, while GitHub's implementation of Fastly does not, as far as I can tell.
 Since I'm careful to individually purge files from the cache when I update them (there's [an API](https://www.cloudflare.com/docs/next/#zone-purge-individual-files-by-url-and-cache-tags)), Cloudflare lets me ensure that the CDN will never send outdated files.
 This is important because the files on this site tend to get updated a lot.
 (As to why this is, please see the "Open Source" and "Continuous Improvement" sections of the site's [About Page](https://steventammen.com/about/)).